PG&E’s bankruptcy trial opens with attacks on voting process

 Montali has previously said his decision on whether to approve or reject PG&E’s plan will be heavily swayed by the wildfire victims whose lives were devastated by the utility’s neglect.

+The wildfires that erupted in 2017 and 2018 killed more than 100 people, resulting in PG&E agreeing to plead guilty to 84 felony counts of involuntary manslaughter.
+More than 27,000 homes and other buildings were also destroyed and the California town of Paradise was wiped out.

-The plan includes a $13.5 billion trust set up to pay the victims, though critics call that amount illusory since it includes $6.75 billion in PG&E stock that may be worth substantially less.
+PG&E’s plan includes a $13.5 billion trust set up to pay the victims, though critics call that amount illusory since it includes $6.75 billion in PG&E stock that may be worth substantially less.

 Abrams pointed out that Prime Clerk is owned by a credit rating firm that has previously owned large amounts of PG&E shares.
 He also noted that its CEO previously worked at one of the law firms representing PG&E.